 It estimated the cost at $15 million.

-That year Boeing reported sales of $739 million and net profit of $14 million with a backlog at $1.6 billion, so not exactly betting the company as many say.
+That year Boeing reported sales of $739 million and a net profit of $14 million with a backlog at $1.6 billion, so not exactly betting the company as many say.

 Down the coast, Douglas Aircraft Co. posted a profit of $10 million on sales of $522 million and held a backlog of $1.8 billion.